Lolade-Fapohunda/AI-Project-Management-Course/Modules/02-Problem-Discovery-Stakeholders/README.md

 * Evaluate whether AI is appropriate for a problem
 * Translate discovery findings into a foundation for requirements

+## Module 2 Roadmap

+Follow this sequence throughout the module:

+**Learn → Analyze → Discover → Apply → Decide → Document → Check**

+You will:

+1. Learn how to define and investigate a business problem.
+2. Analyze the current state and distinguish symptoms from root causes.
+3. Discover stakeholder needs, concerns, and competing objectives.
+4. Apply the concepts through the practical exercise.
+5. Make an evidence-based Project Management decision.
+6. Document your findings in the required deliverable.
+7. Check your work before moving to Module 3.

 ## Start With The Problem

 A common mistake in technology projects is starting with a proposed solution.